scriptorron/indi_pylibcamera/README.md

 implementation of the indi_pylibcamera driver does not support this.
 - The maximum exposure time of the V1 camera is about 1 second.
 This limitation is caused by libcamera and the kernel driver.
 The indi_pylibcamera can not work around this.
-- Local saving of images on driver device is not implemented yet.